madprops/airc/README.md

 ---

+To have a vanilla openai bot again (no rules) use `!reset rules`.

+---

 ## Commands <a name="commands"></a>

 The bot listens to commands when it is mentioned and `!` is used at the start of the message.